cargomail-org/grip/poc/README.md

 # GRIP — Proof of Concept

-* smtpd: Simple Mail Transfer Protocol (SMTP) daemon handling incoming messages
+* smtpd: Simple Mail Transfer Protocol (SMTP) daemon, handling incoming messages

-* stsd: Security Token Service (STS) daemon handling token exchange requests
+* as: Authorization Server (AS) acting in the role of an Security Token Service (STS), handling token exchange requests